smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Advanced SQL Puzzles Markdown.md

 # Puzzle #48 - Consecutive Sales

-For the following Customer IDs, write an SQL statement to determine customers who had a sale in the current year, plus the previous two consecutive years.
+Write an SQL statement to determine the `Sales IDs` that have a record in the current year, plus the previous two consecutive years.

 You will need to adjust the test data for the current year, as it is coded for the year 2021.